Skip to Main Navigation

 Overview

-Tourism is the most important source of foreign exchange in Belize, followed by agricultural exports and, to a lesser extent, crude oil.
+Tourism is the most important source of foreign exchange in Belize, followed by agricultural exports.
 Remittance inflows are another major foreign exchange source that provide substantial support for consumption.

 The latest poverty statistics indicate that over a third of the population lived in multidimensional poverty (in 2021) and over half could not afford adequate nutrition and basic non-food items (in 2018).
 Low levels of female labor force participation hamper poverty reduction and contribute to a tight labor market.
 Women and Mayans are more likely to be self-employed and poor, indicating a structural difference in employment and poverty outcomes.